 Once you know what time or part of the day you work best, you can take steps to protect it.
 It’s your most valuable time, so you should be spending it on the work that’s also the most valuable to your business.
 Think of the tasks that require your leadership and strategy rather than tasks that feel like you’re just checking boxes.

 To protect your time, use block scheduling to make sure no one can schedule over your most valuable hours.
 You can also set boundaries with employees and clients, either in your SOPs, contracts, or office hours.
+Protecting your own time is one of the best time management skills you can use.

 We can be our own worst enemy when it comes to wasting time.
 There’s no use feeling guilty about it, it just means you’re human.
 Everyone has time wasters, but acknowledging what they are is the first step to avoiding them while you’re working.

-For most people these days, aimlessly scrolling social media is a primary time-waster, but it could also be reading articles, watching TV, talking with friends and family, and much more.
+For most people these days, aimlessly scrolling social media is a primary time-waster, but it could also be reading articles, watching TV, talking with friends and family, and more.

 When you acknowledge the activities that steal your time, it doesn’t mean you have to cut them out completely.
 Instead, just block your schedule so that you have a set time to enjoy those things, whether it’s during breaks, in the morning, or after you’re done working.